sdpoueme/sdpoueme.github.io/about.md

 ## What I Write About

-My focus areas span three key domains where technology is making the biggest impact:
+My interests  span three key domains where technology is making the biggest impact:

 ### 🏙️ Urban Intelligence
-I dive deep into smart cities, urban planning, and how technology creates more livable, sustainable environments.
+I love to dive deep into smart cities, urban planning, and how technology creates more livable, sustainable environments.
 From IoT sensor networks to digital twin city models, I explore how data and intelligent systems are transforming urban life.

 ### 🎮 Gaming Evolution
 Gaming isn't just entertainment—it's a testing ground for the future of human-computer interaction.
 I analyze how virtual worlds, interactive entertainment, and gaming technologies are pioneering new forms of digital experience.